pondrejk/dizzer/chap-carto_insight.md

 # Understanding spatial big data
 # Making sense of spatial big data

-# TODO chapter audit -- chap-cartograpic -- split and merge here, also chap-impacts

 *Technology is the answer, but what was the question?* Cedric Price